rafaelh/rafaelh.github.io/_pages/about.md

 </div>

 At work, I'm a people wrangler and security champion working with development teams.
 I lead agile teams working on security, devops and cloud infrastructure.
 I'm fortunate enough to travel for work, and I present at conferences and meetups on security and privacy issues in the US, UK and Australia.
 At home I... still basically mess around with computers and security tools, when I'm not buried under a pile of kids.
 I also cycle, meditate, play tabletop rpgs.

+Please use the Contact page if you want to get in touch.